-When we think of disaster recovery, we often think of catastrophic disasters like fires or floods, but the reality is that power outages, hardware failure, human error and viruses & malware cause the majority of unplanned downtime and data loss.
+When we think of disaster recovery, we often think of catastrophic disasters like fires or floods.
+However, the reality is that power outages, hardware failure, human error and viruses & malware cause the majority of unplanned downtime and data loss.

-For most small and medium-size organisations, computing systems and electronically held information are necessary to conduct day-to-day business.
-If you were to lose access to this information for a brief period, or even worse altogether, the impact could have severe consequences.
+Computing systems and electronically held information are necessary to conduct your day-to-day business activities.
+If you were to lose access to this information for a brief period, or even worse, altogether, the impact could have serious consequences.

-When thinking about backup and recovery, it is important to recognise that it is not just about your data- your server(s) may also rely on access to specific software, customised settings and operating systems.
+When thinking about backup and recovery, it is important to recognise that it is not just about your data.
+Your servers are likely to rely on access to specific software, customised settings and operating systems.

-Disaster recovery planning is never a glamorous task, but in today’s IT intensive business climate, it is a necessary part of a successful business strategy.
+Disaster recovery planning is by no means a glamorous task, but in today’s IT intensive business climate, it is a necessary part of a successful business strategy.

 In order to mitigate the potential impact a disaster could have on your business, we recommend you employ the following safeguards: